 Serve at room temperature, cut into squares – with cream or crème fraiche if you’re feeling naughty.

-I’ve been so busy recently that I haven’t had time to write a proper blog post for a while, so to make up for it here’s a really quick low fat cake recipe that you might like to try this weekend.
-It’s so easy even kids could have a go at it with some oven supervision – and it’s also a great way to use up bananas that are a bit past their best!
+I’ve been so busy recently that I haven’t had time to write a proper blog post for a while, so to make up for it here’s a really quick cake recipe that you might like to try this weekend – my favourite banana loaf.
+We make this all the time in our house!
+It’s so easy even kids could have a go at it with some oven supervision – and it’s also a great way to use up bananas that are a bit past their best.

 220g plain flour